Cart

 Chris Barnes

-Chris Barnes studied Sculpture at Goldsmiths College and St. Martin’s School of Art, London.
-In 1989 he rented a workshop space with a potter and the early 1990s was a fruitful time for the development of making skills and understanding firing and glaze technology.
-Using a gas fired kiln enabled him to explore exciting glaze effects and many of his distinctive stoneware glazes were developed at this time.
-In 1994 Chris helped set up the Chocolate Factory artists’ studios in Stoke Newington, Hackney…moving into his first studio in 1995.
-Several years of pottery making and teaching followed and his work found its way into galleries across the UK and in Munich.
-In 2006 Chris moved to Rhemore in Morvern, Argyll and set up a pottery housing a large gas fired kiln that he built for himself.
-Then in 2010 Chris moved to Cumbria to set up a pottery near Ainstable in the Eden Valley.
-“My work reflects a love of clay as a material and an exploration of the magical transformation of firing.
-The reason that I make pots as well as sculpture is because function gives my work a simple meaning which lets people get closer.
+In 2006, he moved to Rhemore in Morvern and set up a pottery housing a large gas-fired kiln which he built himself.
+Subsequently, in 2010, Chris moved to Cumbria to establish a pottery in the Eden Valley, where he has largely focussed on raku-fired works.
+In the artist’s own words: “My work reflects a love of clay as a material and an exploration of the magical transformation of firing.
+The reason that I make pots, as well as sculpture, is because function gives my work a simple meaning which lets people get closer.
 It is in the interaction between the user and the pots that the art takes place.”

-Chris Barnes studied Sculpture at Goldsmiths College and St. Martin’s School of Art, London.
-In 1989 he rented a workshop space with a potter and the early 1990s was a fruitful time for the development of making skills and understanding firing and glaze technology.
-Using a gas fired kiln enabled him to explore exciting glaze effects and many of his distinctive stoneware glazes were developed at this time.
-In 1994 Chris helped set up the Chocolate Factory artists’ studios in Stoke Newington, Hackney…moving into his first studio in 1995.
-Several years of pottery making and teaching followed and his work found its way into galleries across the UK and in Munich.
-In 2006 Chris moved to Rhemore in Morvern, Argyll and set up a pottery housing a large gas fired kiln that he built for himself.
-Then in 2010 Chris moved to Cumbria to set up a pottery near Ainstable in the Eden Valley.
-“My work reflects a love of clay as a material and an exploration of the magical transformation of firing.
-The reason that I make pots as well as sculpture is because function gives my work a simple meaning which lets people get closer.
+In 2006, he moved to Rhemore in Morvern and set up a pottery housing a large gas-fired kiln which he built himself.
+Subsequently, in 2010, Chris moved to Cumbria to establish a pottery in the Eden Valley, where he has largely focussed on raku-fired works.
+In the artist’s own words: “My work reflects a love of clay as a material and an exploration of the magical transformation of firing.
+The reason that I make pots, as well as sculpture, is because function gives my work a simple meaning which lets people get closer.
 It is in the interaction between the user and the pots that the art takes place.”